Mat and Savanna Shaw: Stand By Me

 The eighth song is the Christian hymn "Amazing Grace".
 With their arranger Nelson playing the piano, the Shaws collaborated with a gospel choir and the soloists Aitana Alapa and Mark Vaki.
 The ninth song is "Better Song" by Jack Johnson.
 The duo added the song to the album at Savanna's urging despite originally not planning to do so.
 The tenth song is "Homeward Bound", a song composed and written during World War I. When his children were younger, Mat sang it to them like a lullaby.
-Nicole Pinnell, a cellist, accompanied the Shaws in their cover of the song.
+Nicole Pinnell, a cellist, accompanied Mat and Savanna in their cover of the song.
 The eleventh song is "Dear Fear", which is the Shaws' second original song.
 The song is a message about Savanna facing uneasiness and apprehension.
 Savanna's mother, Brooke, participated in writing the song and said, "The purpose of this song and the message that we really hope to portray is that you can be afraid and also be brave at the same time.
-Vulnerability is just part of progression in our lives, and Savanna really felt like she wanted to write a song about this because it's been such a big part of her year. ...
+Vulnerability is just part of progression in our lives, and Savanna really felt like she wanted to write a song about this because it's been such a big part of her year...
 It's learning that you don't have to run from the things that scare you, it's OK to allow them to exist inside of you while still just pressing on."
 The twelfth song is "You Will Be Found", a Dear Evan Hansen song that the duo received numerous entreaties from viewers to cover.
 Mat said, "People have just been put through the wringer this past year, and there's a lot of loneliness, anxiety, insecurity.
 This song is just an anthem to say, 'We're here for you, if nothing else through our music.
 You're not alone.'"
 The thirteenth song is "Keep Us Safe", a song that Carrie Underwood helped co-write and sang during the 2014 concert event "ACM Presents: An All-Star Salute to the Troops".
 The song is a reference to the Shaws cover of "The Prayer", which made them go viral.
-Lottie Elizabeth Johnson of Deseret News summed up the album, "For the Shaws, the common thread across all of the songs on the album is a message of hope — which has been their main focus ever since performing 'The Prayer' from their kitchen table more than a year ago."
+Lottie Elizabeth Johnson of Deseret News summed up the album, "For the Shaws, the common thread across all of the songs on the album is a message of hope—which has been their main focus ever since performing 'The Prayer' from their kitchen table more than a year ago."